chris-heney/smart-knockers/README.md

 Let’s make those **long, tedious walks** smarter, faster, and just a little more enjoyable!

+## Inspiration

-**Smart Knockers** was inspired by Lindsay Roland and her fellow troops performing Lead Service Line Inventory across the nation to make drinking water safer for all Americans as part of the _Get the Lead Out Initiative_ - a joint task initiative executed by General Dynamics, Skeo Solutions, and other Environmental Consulting companies.
+> **Smart Knockers** was inspired by Lindsay Roland and her fellow troops conducting the Lead Service Line Inventory across the nation to make drinking water safer for all Americans as part of the _Get the Lead Out Initiative_ - a joint task initiative of the EPA executed by General Dynamics, Skeo Solutions, and other Environmental Consulting companies.

 ## Features